Early Learning STEM Australia

 - Create patterns or draw designs

 STEM practices include exploring place and patterns, problem solving, designing, making, and spatial reasoning.
-Exploring STEM practices helps children weave strong skill ropes in problem solving and communication that can be used in many ways in later life.
+Exploring STEM practices helps children weave strong skills in problem solving and communication that can be used in many ways in later life.

 If you would like to receive updates about ELSA, please sign up to our newsletter.

-Participating educators will start their ELSA journey in Term 4 2017 through a face-to-face workshop with the ELSA Program team (educators from the University of Canberra and other Australian educational institutions).
+Participating educators will take part in a face-to-face workshop with the ELSA Program team in Term 4 2017 .
 The ELSA Pilot will start in preschools in Term 1 2018.
 Apps and further workshops will be rolled out during 2018.

 Being involved in the ELSA Pilot will be a rich and rewarding professional experience.
 Pilot preschools will need to commit to providing and supporting tablet devices in their learning environments.
 You will need an active internet and WiFi connection to download the resources as they become available throughout 2018.

-Pilot preschools will need to commit dedicated time (approximately 40 minutes per child per week, in accordance with national screen time guidelines) to use the apps and experience the program.
+Pilot preschools will need to commit dedicated time (approximately 40 minutes per week, in accordance with national screen time guidelines) for children to use the apps and experience the program.
+This time can be in group settings, with an educator guiding the learning experiences as a group of children play together.
 You will also be involved by contributing your feedback and reflections on the Pilot and participating in an evaluation of ELSA.

 ELSA apps will operate on iPad and Android tablets.

-There is no cost to participate in the Pilot.
-However, the Pilot operates on a Bring Your Own Device (BYOD) model where preschools supply tablet devices and adequate internet and WiFi connection.
+Although there is no cost to participate in the Pilot, it operates on a Bring Your Own Device (BYOD) model where preschools supply tablet devices and adequate internet and WiFi connection.
 These costs are the responsibility of the preschool.

 Absolutely.
 The ELSA Pilot will support educators to incorporate tablets and digital learning within existing preschool programs.
 There will be an ELSA helpdesk with support available to answer any technical questions you might have.